mrunal-upadhyay/colored-line-textview-root/README.md

-An android custom TextView that allows to change the color of a specific line in a TextView
+An Android Custom TextView that allows to change the color of a specific line in a TextView

 ![Colored Line TextView](image.png )